valient-newman/ConnectingDelphiToLocalBlockchain/README.md

 My role is Delphereum Study.
 Tutorial 'Connecting Delphi to a local (in-memory) blockchain'

-Project in Delphi made with source of this tutorial : https://svanas.medium.com/connecting-delphi-to-a-local-in-memory-blockchain-9a1512d6c5b0
+Project in Delphi made with source of this tutorial: https://svanas.medium.com/connecting-delphi-to-a-local-in-memory-blockchain-9a1512d6c5b0

 Prepared by Valient Newman <valient.newman@proton.me>